-ASHP Resident "Entering Self-Assessment Form"
+Resident Entering Self-Assessment

-Prior to the program start, the incoming residents will be given a self-assessment form to complete to assess their career goals, practice interests, personal strengths and opportunities for improvement, current strategies for maintaining wellbeing and resilience, and skills relative to each required competency areas, goals, and objectives (i.e. CAGO's).
+During orientation, residents will complete an entering self-assessment electronically on PharmAcademic[TM] to assess their career goals, practice interests, personal strengths and opportunities for improvement, current strategies for maintaining wellbeing and resilience, and skills relative to each required competency areas, goals, and objectives (i.e. CAGO's).
 This information will be shared with the preceptors and RPD to assist in developing a customized training plan and schedule.

 Resident self-assessment includes both self-reflection and self-evaluation.
-Self-reflection is defined as thinking about one's self, including one's behavior, values, knowledge, and growth opportunities.
+Self-reflection is defined as thinking about oneself, including one's behavior, values, knowledge, and growth opportunities.
 Residents document self-reflection on career goals, areas of clinical interest, personal strengths and opportunities for improvement, and stress management strategies as part of the initial self-assessment.
 Self-evaluation is comparing one's performance to a benchmark.
 Residents will compare their current skills to each competency area and identify specific areas of strength and specific areas that the resident feels are the highest opportunities for growth.

-The residency program at CHH uses the standard form created by ASHP to determine the residents' individual professional goals and ASHP determined competencies, goals, and objectives for their program year.
-The standard form is completed once during the resident orientation experience.
-The standardized form addresses career goals; current practice interests; strengths; weaknesses; and professional and program goals.
+The residency program at CHH uses the electronic form available in PharmAcademic[TM] to determine the residents' individual professional goals and ASHP determined competencies, goals, and objectives for their program year.
+The electronic self-assessment is completed once during the resident orientation experience.
+The self-assessment addresses career goals; current practice interests; strengths; weaknesses; and professional and program goals.
 Residents also address areas of concentration for their program, a strategy for fostering continuing pharmacy education and their involvement in professional organizations.
 The resident is required to provide a narrative reflecting on these elements in order to provide them with a customized training plan.
 Residents will identify a number of areas where improvement is desired and the RPD will develop a plan to address these areas to achieve professional and personal goals.